SeedSigner/seedsigner/enclosures/orange_pill_mini/README.md

 <img src="OrangePillMini_Thumb.jpg" width="800" height="600">

-- The Orange Pill Mini is a smaller, hommage to the original enclosure, no screws or spacers needed.
+- The Orange Pill Mini is a smaller, hommage to the original Orange Pill enclosure.
+- Hardware free build, no screws or spacers needed.
 - This enclosure requires use of the so called "zerocam", which allows for a more compact form factor.
 - The enclosure offers a very comfortable handling experience.
 - Top and bottom part snap fit together.